ramalhais/previous/readme.previous.txt

  1) License
  ----------

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, 51 Franklin Street, Fifth Floor, Boston, MA 02110-1335 USA
+You should have received a copy of the GNU General Public License along with this program; if not, write to the
+  Free Software Foundation, Inc.,
+  51 Franklin Street, Fifth Floor,
+  Boston, MA 02110-1301, USA

  2) About Previous
  -----------------

 Previous is a NeXT Computer emulator based on the Atari emulator Hatari.
 It uses the latest m68k emulation core from WinUAE and the i860 emulator from Jason Eckhardt.
 Previous works on all Systems which are supported by the SDL2 library.

 Previous emulates the following machines:
   NeXT Computer (original 68030 Cube)